DISPLAY RITUALS and SAFETY

 We hardly realise it because it's so automatic and everyone else is displaying as well, it's normal, (or we've given up, it's too much work, so we've become lazy or drunk or alone).

-People who just want to look and act normal, don't like being centre of attention, at the same time don't want to feel left out.
-Though seeming to replicate animals staying still for safety, humans wanting invisibility is often connected with a lack of confidence of their ability to display.
-At some time everyone wishes they would become a pop star.
+Some people just want to look and act normal, don't like being centre of attention, (but at the same time don't want to feel left out).
+Though this appears to replicate animals staying still for safety, humans wanting invisibility is often connected with a lack of confidence in their ability to display.
+I believe at some time, everyone wished they could become a pop star.

-But, it seems that what can be seen as ego-display is based on insecurity.
+But, it seems that what we witness as ego-display is based on insecurity.

 3 Sub-pages